-If you have spectra that were acquired with a CSI other than the three supported by Chenomx NMR Suite (DSS, TSP or formate), you can define a custom CSI for use with Chenomx NMR Suite.
+If you have spectra that were acquired with a CSI other than the five supported by Chenomx NMR Suite (DSS, TSP, formate, fumarate and maleate), you can define a custom CSI for use with Chenomx NMR Suite.

 How do I define the custom CSI?